 This causes the connection to drop for single rows of pixels where they are not receiving any data, and is commonly caused by corrosion from cleaning products that you’ve used on your screen.

 You can tell if this is a problem by lightly banging the bezel of your TV next to the line, as seen in the video below.
 If it goes away or fades, then you have a tab bond failure.

 For tips on how to fix these single vertical lines, take a look at the video below.

 It goes without saying that if you are still within the one year warranty period, then you should contact Hisense, who will most likely come to you and simply replace the panel in your TV.

 - 1-888-935-8880 (Mon – Fri, 9am – 9pm EST & Sat – Sun, 9am – 6pm EST)

 Even if Hisense won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
 This is always worth a try in my experience.

-So, How Do You Fix Vertical Lines on a Hisense TV Screen?
+How To Fix Vertical Lines on Hisense TV Screen?

 To fix vertical lines on a Hisense TV: